-If you like our website, we think you’ll love our new parenting book, Think Like a Baby: 33 Simple Research Experiments You Can Do at Home to Better Understand Your Child’s Developing Mind.
+If you like our website, we think you’ll love our first parenting book, Think Like a Baby: 33 Simple Research Experiments You Can Do at Home to Better Understand Your Child’s Developing Mind.

 The book was officially released April 1, 2015 by Chicago Review Press – you can get your copy right now anywhere books are sold, or at these fine online retailers:

 Raising a baby is joyful, amazing…and ridiculously difficult.
 But with some insight into what’s actually going on inside your little one’s head, your job as a parent can become a little bit easier – and a lot more fun.